leandroroser/dbR6/README.md

 data_on_disk
 ```

-Object in-memory and re-connect to existing objects
+### Objects in-memory and reconnections to existing objects

 ```diff